 Kolkata-based artist Avijit Dutta will take you to a bygone era with his upcoming show titled Ensoul, based on memories and relics from the past that reflect his love for nature.
 The solo show is being exhibited at the India Art Fair in Delhi.

-While experimenting with new mediums is the trend these days, Dutta has explored an ancient technique from early Renaissance period.
+While experimenting with new mediums is the trend these days, Dutta has explored an ancient technique from early Renaissance period and early Bengal.
 He has revisited tempera paintings.
 The works, he says, are metaphorical, minimal and almost meditative water colours.

 Explaining the title, Dutta says, “Ensoul means to hold something close to your heart and soul.
 My work is based on the past, the bound energies and the sweet reminisces that become part and parcel of people and also shape their personality.
 At the same time, I love nature.
 I want to bring people closer to the things that they have stopped appreciating.
 That's why I have titled the series Ensoul.”

 “It's a juxtaposition of elements which are from different forms and time periods—past and present,” he explains.

 These works exemplify his experience of reliving moments, embracing them and celebrating them as a part of a bigger process, as a fragment of the continuously evolving and mutating existence.
 “I belong to a very old family and love old images and culture but in a very contemporary way.
 Here, with contemporary, I mean that it should not be something that one should forget, it's a memory,” he adds.

 Twelve artworks which were created over a period of eight months are on display.
 In one of the works, the artist has drawn his self-portrait facing a waterfront, with swans all around trying to reach out for water.

 “Today people have no time to connect with nature and cherish the moment.
 They are only busy with their phones and social media.
 My idea to show such a piece was to make people understand and recall the memories and time that they miss,” he says.